sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/post-electronics-archive.md

 TODO: Contact Long Now foundation regarding reuse of their Rosetta project tech.

 ## Archive locations
 Redundant copies of texts should be preserved in geographically separated locations.
+Some criteria -

-Preferably, there ought to be a local scholarly community
+- Preferably, there ought to be a local scholarly community
 which can utilize and care for the texts.
-Further, if the archive is located within a religious structure (eg. temple, maTha, samAdhi),
+- Further, if the archive is located within a religious structure (eg. temple, maTha, samAdhi), it is more likely to be preserved.
-it is more likely to be preserved.
+- The location should preferably be away from financial centers which are more likely to attract plunder.

 For example, in India and surroundings:

 - mattUru village, karNATaka